Installing CadQuery

 Install the Conda Package Manager

-In principle, any Conda distribution will work, but it is probably best to install Miniforge to a local directory and to avoid running conda init.
-After performing a local directory installation, Miniforge can be activated via the [scripts,bin]/activate scripts.
+In principle, any Conda distribution will work, but it is probably best to install Mambaforge to a local directory and to avoid running conda init.
+After performing a local directory installation, Mambaforge can be activated via the [scripts,bin]/activate scripts.
 This will help avoid polluting and breaking the local Python installation.

 In Linux/MacOS, the local directory installation method looks something like this: